Courses Taught:

 American Foreign Policy

 Description: This course is designed as an overview of the history, sources of, and debates within, American Foreign Policy.
-First, we briefly examine the history of the United States' foreign policy.
-Second, we extensively review the various actors involved in and sources of American foreign policy.
-Finally, we explore contemporary issues in American Foreign Policy.
+First, students briefly examine the history of the United States' foreign policy.
+Second, students extensively review the various actors involved in and sources of American foreign policy.
+Finally, students explore contemporary issues in American Foreign Policy.

 Political Psychology